gauravbhand1611/oms-documentation/documents/learn-shopify/README.md

 ---
 description: >-
-  THis document outlines the integration between HotWax Commerce and Shopify to simplify your e-commerce operation.
+  This document outlines the integration between HotWax Commerce and Shopify to simplify your eCommerce operations.
 ---

 # Shopify Integration Overview